Asabeneh/30-Days-Of-JavaScript/07_Day_Functions/07_day_functions.md

     //['C', 'B', 'A']
     ```

-1. Declare a function name _capitalizeArray_.
-It takes array as a parameter and it returns the - capitalizedarray.
+1. Declare a function named _capitalizeArray_ that takes an array as parameter and returns the - capitalizedarray.
-1. Declare a function name _addItem_.
-It takes an item parameter and it returns an array after adding the item
+1. Declare a function named _addItem_ that takes an item parameter and returns an array after adding the item.
-1. Declare a function name _removeItem_.
-It takes an index parameter and it returns an array after removing an item
+1. Declare a function named _removeItem_ that takes an index parameter and returns an array after removing an item.
-1. Declare a function name _sumOfNumbers_.
-It takes a number parameter and it adds all the numbers in that range.
+1. Declare a function named _sumOfNumbers_ that takes a number parameter and it adds all the numbers in that range.
-1. Declare a function name _sumOfOdds_.
-It takes a number parameter and it adds all the odd numbers in that - range.
+1. Declare a function named _sumOfOdds_ that takes a number parameter and it adds all the odd numbers in that range.
-1. Declare a function name _sumOfEven_.
-It takes a number parameter and it adds all the even numbers in that - range.
+1. Declare a function named _sumOfEven_ that takes a number parameter and it adds all the even numbers in that range.
-1. Declare a function name evensAndOdds .
-It takes a positive integer as parameter and it counts number of evens and odds in the number.
+1. Declare a function named _evensAndOdds_ that takes a positive integer as parameter and icounts number of evens and odds in the number.

     ```sh
     evensAndOdds(100);